Are there mistakes on your birth certificate or your baby’s birth certificate? Here’s how to change name in PSA birth certificate that will help you.

 1. Compiling of requirements

+First, Make sure that all requirements are ready and complete.
 Compiling and organizing all the needed documents at once lessens the time you consume and speeds up your process.
 Refer to the list of requirements we listed above for easier and faster work.

 2. Proceed to your local civil registry office

-If your family resides in a foreign country, you must file your petition at the Philippine Embassy or Consulate.
-Where your child’s birth was reported.
+If your family resides in a foreign country, you must file your petition at the Philippine Embassy or Consulate where your child’s birth was reported.

 3. Submit the required documents

-After heading to the local civil registry office, submit all the required documents (which are appropriate to your case) along with the notarized petition you filed.
+Thirdly, after heading to the local civil registry office, submit all the required documents (which are appropriate to your case) along with the notarized petition you filed.

 Pay all the fees and wait for the indicated date on your receipt to return and claim the approved petition.
-After claiming, send it to the Office of the Civil Registrar General in Manila and keep following up.

-Once approved, if it is the case of name correction, missing supplemental details, or date and gender correction.
 You can send it back to your local civil registrar’s office where they will certify and forward it to the PSA office to issue the annotated birth certificate.

-After that, mail this certificate along with other documents specified by your local registrar office back to the Office of the Civil Registrar General in Manila and soon you can get the annotated PSA birth certificate
+If it is a clerical correction, they will notify you that your certificate of finality is ready.
+Next is to mail this certificate along with other documents specified by your local registrar office.
+Send this back to the Office of the Civil Registrar General in Manila.

 If your child’s case is under judicial correction, complete all the required documents and hire a lawyer that will draft their petition.
 File the petition and pass the documents needed to the Regional Trial Court.
-Follow up until the hearing date where your lawyer will present your case.

 4. Claim the amended document

-You can claim a changed and correct birth certificate.
+Finally, you can claim a changed and correct birth certificate.
 The waiting period depends on what type of correction your case has.
+It can take up to a month or as long as a year and a half.